-Definitive OpCo, LLC currently intends to use the net proceeds from this offering to repay outstanding borrowings under our Senior Credit Facilities (as defined herein), and for general corporate purposes.
+Definitive OpCo, LLC currently intends to use a portion of the net proceeds from this offering to repay outstanding borrowings under our Senior Credit Facilities.
 Our Senior Credit Facilities are comprised of our Term Loan Facility and our Revolving Credit Facility (each as defined herein).
 The Term Loans (as defined herein) mature on July 16, 2026 and the Initial Revolving Loans (as defined herein) mature on July 16, 2024.
-As of May 25, 2021 the Term Loans bear interest at a rate of 6.5% and there is no balance on our Initial Revolving Loans.
+As of August 5, 2021 the Term Loans bear interest at a rate of 6.25% and there is no balance on our Initial Revolving Loans.

-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$ million.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$49.3 million based on an assumed IPO price of \$22.50.
 We will use the additional net proceeds we receive pursuant to any exercise of the underwriters' option to purchase additional shares of Class A common stock to purchase additional LLC Units from Definitive OpCo to maintain the one-to-one ratio between the number of shares of Class A common stock issued by us and the number of LLC Units owned by us.
-We intend to cause Definitive OpCo to use such additional proceeds it receives to repay outstanding borrowings under our Senior Credit Facilities and for general corporate purposes.
+We intend to cause Definitive OpCo to use such additional proceeds it receives to repay outstanding borrowings under our Senior Credit Facilities; and for general corporate purposes.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the amount of proceeds to us from this offering available by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold by us in this offering, assuming no change in the assumed initial public offering price per share, the midpoint of the estimated offering price range shown on the cover page of this prospectus, would increase (decrease) the amount of proceeds to us from this offering available by approximately \$ million.
+A \$1.00 increase (decrease) in the assumed IPO price of \$22.50 per share would increase (decrease) the amount of proceeds to us from this offering available by approximately \$14.6 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold by us in this offering, assuming no change in the assumed IPO price per share, the midpoint of the estimated offering price range shown on the cover page of this prospectus, would increase (decrease) the amount of proceeds to us from this offering available by approximately \$21.2 million.